GloriousEggroll/rpm-amdgpu-pro-opencl/README.md

-The OpenCL libraries from this package includes both the PAL and the ORCA (Legacy) driver, hopefully supporting all AMD GPU hardware that is supported by the driver (up to Navi14 / AMD Radeon 5600 XT), though it is only regularly tested by the package maintainer on Navi10 / AMD Radeon 5700 XT.
+The OpenCL libraries from this package includes both the PAL and the ORCA (Legacy) driver, hopefully supporting all AMD GPU hardware that is supported by the driver.

 The OpenGL libraries from this package are also imported from the amdgpu-pro packages and used in the amdgporun script as an override,